ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 `par01` | `eu-de`
 {: caption="Table 1.
 Activity Tracker regions" caption-side="top"}

-`SEO01` Data Center is scheduled to close on October 28, 2002.
+`SEO01` Data Center is scheduled to close on 28 October 2022.
 See [Migrating resources to a different data center ](/docs/cloud-databases?topic=cloud-databases-migrate-data-center) for more information, including recommended data centers to which you can migrate.
 {: .important}

 Events from your deployments appear in an Activity Tracker instance in the same region, except in the cases of `seo01` and `jp-osa`.
 Events for deployments in `seo01` are forwarded to `jp-tok` while `jp-osa` events are forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up the Activity Tracker in multiple regions.

 ## Activity Tracker
-{: #activity-tracker}
+{: #activity-tracker-provision}

 When you provision the service, events are automatically forwarded from all your {{site.data.keyword.databases-for}} deployments in the same region.